-DLL may be provided to connect to proprietary data sources, such
+Browser DLL may be provided to connect to proprietary

 The Browse button in the Data Tag dialog opens a Data Browser that will use the supplied custom data DLL for selecting data tags.
 When a tag selection is made, the selected tag is inserted into the TagSource field of the data tag.
 The DLL is also used by the Data Browser widget available at the application runtime.

 A sample of a Custom Data Browser DLL is provided in the editor_extensions/data_browser_example directory together with a run script.

 Options DLL may be provided for adding custom icons,

 menu options and dialogs with application-specific logic to the

 GLG editors.
 The DLL module may also be used to verify the

 drawing against a set of custom rules before saving it into a

 file, as well as remove unwanted editor icons and menu options.

 The DLL has access to both the GLG Standard and Extended API methods to implement custom functionality.
 The API methods may be used to access properties of the selected object as well as other objects in the drawing.